Faculty Affiliate, Energy Institute at Haas

-James M. Sallee is an Associate Professor in the Department of Agricultural and Resource Economics at UC Berkeley and a Faculty Research Fellow of the National Bureau of Economic Research.
-He is a Research Associate of the Energy Institute at Haas.
+James Sallee is an Associate Professor in the Department of Agricultural and Resource Economics at UC Berkeley, a Faculty Affiliate at the Energy Institute at Haas, and a Faculty Research Fellow of the National Bureau of Economic Research.
+Before joining UC Berkeley in 2015, Sallee was an Assistant Professor at the Harris School of Public Policy at the University of Chicago.

-He is a public economist who studies topics related to energy, the environment and taxation.
+Sallee is a public economist who studies topics related to energy, the environment, and taxation.
 Much of his work evaluates policies aimed at mitigating greenhouse gas emissions related to the use of automobiles.

 He completed his Ph.D. in economics at the University of Michigan in 2008.
 He also holds a B.A. in economics and political science from Macalester College.